-Embarking on a new part of my life that is happier and going in a direction I hope will eventually turn into something worthwhile and awesome.
+So now I'm embarking on a new part of my life that is happier and going in a direction!
+It's really refreshing.

 I was married May 19th, 2012 to a great guy I met at the C.I.A and we're go excited to embark on a life together.
 He has as culinary degree to match my baking and pastry degree.
 It's going to be a Good life.

 I hope you enjoy my thoughts on food and cooking.
 I am but a humble baker, who happens to love cooking and embraces the joy of food.

 Saturday, March 29, 2008

 I'm addicted to patty melts.
 I didn't discover rye bread until I had my first, and I've been addicted ever since.
 Beef, cheese, and grilled onions have this classic savory flavor: the juicy meatiness of the beef, just a little bit pink in the center, the mild cheese gooed over the edges, the grilled onions, soft and slightly carmalized, adding a little more aromatic lusciousness to it.
 Whoever was the gastronomical genius to replace a bun with rye and throw it in a buttered fry pan is my lunch hero.
 I find myself looking for an excuse to throw anything in between rye bread with cheese in a frying pan.
 I can't describe rye bread properly, but I think it's the caraway that makes it great.
 It's smell is both distinct and vague.
 Something you can't pinpoint, but is so overwhelmingly familiar.

 The rye is the background component.
 It is also mild, depending on what type of bread you like.
 I prefer the light rye, because it pairs so beautifully with the caraway and doesn't distract from the beef, onions and cheese.
 I haven't experienced an authentic dark rye bread, but I imagine it to be overwhelmingly delicious, intense and full bodied.
 But perhaps not the best bread for patty melts.